PORT OF KOBE JAPAN INVITATION

 1967

-Entry of first container ship ,”Hawaiian Planter’’.
+The first container ship ,”Hawaiian Planter’’.entered the Port

 1970

-Completed Port Termainal and Kobe Ohashi Bridge.
+Complettion of Kobe Port Termainal and Kobe Ohashi Bridge was concluded.

 1980

-Established friendly tie-up with Tianjin Port(China).
+Friendly port agreement with Tianjin Port(China).

 1981